This article is part of a series on functional programming.

 As an example of functional programming, in this article we will use some Python built in functions to analyse a text file.
 In the first example we will count the number of words in the file.
 In the second example we will extract the unique words.

-The basic method is map/reduce.
-In this model the
+The basic pattern we will be using is map/reduce.
+In this pattern the

 map function is used to pre-process the input data.
 The